Corporate Accounting

 One such technique is known as share buyback repurchase: this practice sees companies purchase their outstanding shares either from open market sellers or shareholders directly at discounted rates.

-We will explore why and what are the benefits associated with such transactions so as to understand their effects on a company and their stakeholders.
+We will explore why and what are the benefits associated with stock buybacks so as to understand their effects on a company and their stakeholders.

 Companies typically engage in share buybacks when they believe their stock to be undervalued, purchasing shares at prices lower than their intrinsic value to reallocate resources efficiently and maximize shareholder wealth creation.
 They can also adjust their capital structure by decreasing equity capital outstanding.